 • Do you have other medical conditions > What is your financial need

-The lawyer’s job is protect the client’s “best interest”.
-That may be different for each client, based on their medical condition, preferences, and the risks involved with fighting the case.
-Step one is to ensure the client receives the benefits they are entitled to – based on the law.
-This includes the proper weekly benefit rate, and coverage for all medical treatment required for the work injury.
-Step two is to review the pros and cons of fighting to keep receiving weekly benefits, or to explore settlement.
+The lawyer’s job is to protect the client’s “best interest.”
+That may be different for each client, based on their medical condition, preferences and the risks involved with fighting the case.
+Step one is to ensure the client receives the benefits they are entitled to based on the law.
+This includes the proper weekly benefit rate and coverage for all medical treatment required for the work injury.
+Step two is to review the pros and cons of fighting to keep receiving weekly benefits or to explore settlement.
 Some clients may think they want one thing, but a detailed discussion of the case reveals they “need” something else.
 Too many lawyers focus on their own desire to settle each case for a quick fee.
 At Schmidt, Kirifides & Rassias, we listen to you, and we provide advice and recommendations based on your individual circumstances.
-We help you by first figuring out what your personal “best interest” is; and then help you to achieve that result.
+We help you by first figuring out what your personal “best interest” is, and then helping you to achieve that result.

-2. Do you need future treatment, and do you have a means or other insurance coverage to pay for it?
+- Do you need future treatment and do you have a means or other insurance coverage to pay for it?

-3. Do you want the ‘process’ all over with – and no risk of what “might happen” in the future; or take the risk of future litigation, and outcome?
+- Do you want the ‘process’ all over with – and no risk of what “might happen” in the future; or take the risk of future litigation and outcome?

-Workers’ Compensation is not the same as a personal injury claim, such as a car or truck accident, slip and fall, or medical malpractice claim (also referred to as negligence claims or Third Party claims).
-Work related injuries are covered by a completely different set of laws, called the Workers’ Compensation Act, created in 1915.
-Although there have been several changes to THE ACT over the past 100+ years, the main benefits and rules are the same.
-Most significantly, there is no award or benefit for “pain and suffering”.
+Workers’ compensation is not the same as a personal injury claim, such as a car or truck accident, slip-and-fall, or medical malpractice claim (also referred to as negligence claims or third party claims).
+Work-related injuries are covered by a completely different set of laws, called the Workers’ Compensation Act, created in 1915.
+Although there have been several changes to The Act over the past 100-plus years, the main benefits and rules are the same.
+Most significantly, there is no award or benefit for “pain and suffering.”